 We kept the group size small, which meant we were able to offer one-to-one support and tuition.
 This allowed the three young composers to really blossom.
 Matthew, Eleanor and Alexia have each been on a remarkable journey.

 Prior to attending our sessions, Eleanor already had experience as a pianist and guitarist, but wanted to develop skills in composition and recording.
-Eleanor communicates by writing things down or relying on gesture.

 In the sessions Eleanor worked with Kris Gjerstad, a DM Associate who is an electronic musician and technologist.
 This one-to-one tuition in Logic Pro X encouraged her to start writing her own hip hop beats.